xflr6/concepts/README.rst

 Persistence
 -----------

-Contexts can be loaded from and saved to files in CXT, ASCII-art table, and CSV
+Contexts can be loaded from and saved to files in CXT, CSV, and ASCII-art table
 format:

 .. code:: python